lekr74/perfectrestore/README.md

 # perfectrestore
-MikroTik config restore helper script
+MikroTik config restore helper script updated to work for ROS7

 This script is designed to restore plain-text, export files created using the following command.